 Gather these documents together before you sit down to start your return.

 3. Know Which Health Coverage Form You Need

 Three versions of Form 1095 exist: A, B and C. Form 1095-A will be sent to you if you get your health insurance through the Health Insurance Marketplace.
-You will need information from this form to file your tax return, but don’t include it with your return.
-You will receive Form 1095-B if you purchase your coverage directly from an insurer, and if you are covered by an employer plan, you will get 1095-C. You don’t need to wait for 1095-B or 1095-C to file your return.
+You will need information from this form to file your tax return, but don’t include the form with your return.
+You will receive Form 1095-B if you are covered by minimum essential coverage, and if you are covered by a plan sponsored by an applicable large employer (ALE), you will get 1095-C. You don’t need to wait for 1095-B or 1095-C to file your return.